mongodb/atlas-sdk-go/tools/transformer/README.md

 Applied to all objects that meet the following criteria:

-> Have "discriminator" field
+> Have a "discriminator" field
 > Missing "oneOf" field

-For parent model containing discriminator
+For the parent model containing discriminator

 - Fails if discriminator is missing mapping field (invalid case)
 - Uses discriminator mapping in order to add oneOf field